-Young children under the age of 3 cannot balance on one foot on their own… They definitely can with a friend, teacher or a parent!
+Young children under the age of 3 cannot balance on one foot on their own… But they definitely can with a friend, teacher or a parent!

-It’s amazing how much more we can do when we do it together!
+It is amazing how much more we can do when we do it TOGETHER!

 Holding hands or supporting each other with arms over shoulders or waist, we can balance in poses while facing each other, standing side by side, back to back or one behind the other.
 It’s easy!

-And it is not cheating… Our balance does improve immensely when we do yoga together.
-All while we learn many other important skills such as working together and communication.
-Along with safe, gentle supportive touch.
+And it is not cheating… Our balance does improve immensely when doing yoga together.
+All while we learn many other important skills such as working together, communication and safe gentle supportive touch.

-One of the leading principles we use in our classes is “Success builds success”.
-If children feel successful in one achievement, it gives them the self-confidence they need to be more successful in their next next endeavour.
+One of the leading principles we use in our classes is “success builds success”.
+If children feel successful in one achievement, it gives them the self-confidence they need to be more successful in their next endeavour.

-Balancing with a friend or with mum and dad builds self-confidence and so it gives children the assurance they need to try even more daring yoga feats.
-It also helps children develop trust in their friends and parents.
-Making this an engaging way to deepen our connection without even needing to talk much.
+Balancing with a friend or with mom and dad builds self-confidence and so it gives children the assurance they need to try even more daring yoga feats.
+It also helps children develop trust in their friends or parents, and it is an engaging way to deepen our connections without even needing to talk much.

-But most importantly, balancing together makes yoga really fun!
+But most importantly, balancing together makes yoga FUN!

 Kids learn best through fun.
-And when yoga is engaging, interactive and fun, they want to do it lots!
-Yes, it is always more fun to do yoga together!
+And when yoga is engaging, interactive and fun, they want to do much more of it.
+And yes, it is always more fun to do yoga together!

 Even older children might find it challenging to balance on their own in a pose like the Tree Pose, Dancer or Airplane for more than a few seconds.
 But if we start from where they are and build their confidence gradually, there is no limit to the incredible yoga tricks we can perform.

-You might think that tricks and performance has no part in yoga, but for older children many time yoga is not interesting enough on it’s own, and making the class fun is just not enough… it also has to be cool!
+You might think that tricks and performance have no part in yoga, but for older children many time yoga is not interesting enough on its own, and making the class fun is just not enough… it has to be COOL!

-So when standing in Tree Pose gets way to easy, we start balancing on top of each other to spice up the yoga class with some Acro-Balance and Human Pyramids.
+So when standing in Tree Pose gets way to easy, we start balancing on top of each other spicing up the yoga class with some Acro-Balance and Human Pyramids.
 This is uber-cool!

-In the circus they say “no risk, no trick”, and beside, do you know what is the greatest risk in life?
+Yes, it is a bit risky… But it is not as dangerous as you might think.
+In the circus they say “no risk, no trick”, and besides, do you know what is the greatest risk in life?
 It is to take no risk.
 If we don’t take any risks, we stay stuck where we are.

-When doing more acrobatic yoga in pairs or groups, we always assign an additional person to be the Mini Teacher for each pair or group.
+When doing more acrobatic yoga in pairs or groups, we always assign an additional person to be the Mini Teacher.
 The Mini Teacher’s job is to make sure that everyone is safe.
 They are there with their hands ready to assist and to slow down the fall if anyone loses their balance.
 There is a lot to be learnt about caring for others and being present while being the Mini Teacher.